spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 When I ran the command #do sh run, this allowed me to view the router’s current settings.
 The router’s current settings showcased hostnames and passwords (if not encrypted) I saw the hostname and password were enabled.Additionally, the service password-encryption command was not enabled in the **before encryption for r2** screenshot (based on password visibility)
-This command helps confirm if the changes I made in configuration mode are active.Not every change is immediately obvious unless verified.
-Using show running-config gave me confidence that my settings were correct before testing further.
+This command helps confirm if the changes I made in configuration mode are active.Not every change is immmediately obvious unless verified and using show running-config gave me confidence that my settings were correct before testing further.